rebe3000/Rebex3000/README.md

 - 👋 Hi, I’m @Rebex3000
-- 👀 I’m interested in exploring environmental and anthropogenic parameters that affect organisms.
+- 👀 I’m interested in technology that helps to better understand our rapidly changing world.
-- 🌱 I’m currently learning GAMs.
+- 🌱 I’m currently learning fundamental basics of coding.
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me pabst.rebecca@gmail.com

 <!---